madewithangular/madewithangular.github.io/README.md

-# Made With AngularJS
+# Made With Angular

-A showcase of web apps built with AngularJS
+A showcase of web apps built with Angular

 ## Submit a site